mlopezfu/SFND_2D_Feature_Matching/README.md

 ```
 The methods are implemented in matching2D_Student.cpp.
 After all the implementations, I have had some problems with the AKAZE descriptor, since I have seen that it seems that only can be used with the AKAZE key point detector.
+## Task MP.7
+Your seventh task is to count the number of keypoints on the preceding vehicle for all 10 images and take note of the distribution of their neighborhood size.
+Do this for all the detectors you have implemented.

+## Task MP.8
+Your eighth task is to count the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors.
+In the matching step, use the BF approach with the descriptor distance ratio set to 0.8.

+## Task MP.9
+Your ninth task is to log the time it takes for keypoint detection and descriptor extraction.
+The results must be entered into a spreadsheet and based on this information you will then suggest the TOP3 detector / descriptor combinations as the best choice for our purpose of detecting keypoints on vehicles.
+Finally, in a short text, please justify your recommendation based on your observations and on the data you collected.

 ## Dependencies for Running Locally
 * cmake >= 2.8